 Trekking is a wellness activity which helps in detoxification.
-We now provide meals that include super food as part of the ingredients for better acclimatization to high altitude and better nourishment.
-The combination of hiking in pristine moutain air and being served healthy food makes trekking a real Wellness adventure.These foods are available on our trekking holidays in Nepal, Darjeeling, Sikkim, Ladakh in India and in Tibet.
+We now provide meals that include superfood as part of the ingredients for better acclimatization to high altitude and better nourishment.
+The combination of hiking in the pristine mountain air and being served healthy food makes trekking a real Wellness adventure.These foods are available on our trekking holidays in Nepal, Darjeeling, Sikkim, Ladakh in India and Tibet.

-There's plenty of it and often our clients say that food on our trek is even better than meals in hotels in the cities.
-Certainly it is important to eat and drink as much as possible during the trek, as you will be using a lot of calories each day.
-Menu varies according to your cultural backgrounds, but a typical day's meals would be as follows:
+There's plenty of it, and often our clients say that food on our trek is even better than meals in hotels in the cities.
+Indeed, it is essential to eat and drink as much as possible during the trek, as you will be using a lot of calories each day.
+The menu varies according to your cultural backgrounds, but a typical day's meals would be as follows:

 Wake up call with a warm drink of our secret ingredients to help with cope with a day of rigorous activity of trekking.

 Lunch – In many regions, the trekking chef will provide a simple hot meal for lunch.
-This could be, noodles/potatoes, curry, salad, rice and dhal, fried canned meat and vegetables, Chapatis or bread, tea or fresh Himalayan organic coffee/fruit juices.
+These could be, noodles/potatoes, curry, salad, rice and dhal, fried canned meat and vegetables, Chapatis or bread, tea or fresh Himalayan organic coffee/fruit juices.
 Sometimes when crossing high passes or drier regions, a packed lunch will be provided which may consist of some of the following: bread and jam sandwiches, chapatis, chicken, boiled eggs, oranges or apples, chocolate, cartons of juice.
-Arriving in to camp – usually there will be tea and biscuits, sometimes cake if available.
+Arriving into camp – usually, there will be tea and biscuits, sometimes cake if available.

-In most countries canned meat/sardines/tuna are carried to supplement fresh meat.
-Although trekking companies provide ‘snacks' such as boiled sweets or chocolate bars, we highly recommend that trekkers bring their own little supply of ‘goodies'.
-Responsible Adventures also provides a variety of ‘goodies' such as granola bars, nuts and raisins, fruit bars.
+In most countries, canned meat/sardines/tuna are carried to supplement fresh meat.
+Although trekking companies provide ‘snacks' such as boiled sweets or chocolate bars, we highly recommend that trekkers bring their little supply of ‘goodies.'
+Responsible Adventures also provides a variety of ‘goodies' such as granola bars, nuts, and raisins, fruit bars.

 Will I get a stomach upset?

 On trek remember to bring your drinking bottle to the dining hall or mess tent on camping treks at night to be filled with boiled water.
 This can then be used as a hot water bottle and consumed as drinking water the following day.
-If you have to fill up more water the following day on trek, then use iodine drops.
-We now use Sawyer filter to filter provide safe drinking water to you throughout the trek.
+If you have to fill up more water the next morning on the trek, then use iodine drops.
+We now use Sawyer filter to filter and provide safe drinking water to you throughout the trek.

-P.S Food we provide plays a vital role in nourishing our trekkers and helping them acclimatise to high altitude.
-We use various super food as ingredients on our dishes to achieve this.
+P.S Food we provide plays a vital role in nourishing our trekkers and helping them acclimatize to the high altitude.
+We use various super food as ingredients in our dishes to achieve this.